Every place on Earth is unique. Every cubic meter on Earth shares no more than 30% of the same biology with any other cubic meter on Earth.

 To most of us, it all looks pretty much the same one to the next.
 In our rush to get where we are going, we don’t take the time to notice the subtle differences.
 We don’t even know the names of most of our fellow beings.
 The average US teenager can identify hundreds of corporate logos but less than a dozen local tree species.
 Words in the dictionary reflecting life are being replaced with words reflecting our technologies.
 Our development, our manner of speech, our buildings, our music, our entertainment, our very culture is subjected to homogenization which washes over and replaces local dialects, local food and most of the unique aspects of local cultures.
 We seem to be applying the same blandness to every where but it comes from nowhere.
 We move about from place to place while exporting our sameness overseas through our corporate cultures and economic colonial worldviews.
 This is a clear pattern or a clean set of tracks we are leaving behind in our wake.
 A path toward some dystopian or transcendent future that makes what we do in the present almost meaningless except for our own self-interest.
 The singularity of places have become our sacrificial virgins, offered to appease the gods of a consumer driven culture.

 Many indigenous cultures were so tied to a particular place the culture could not survive the displacement of the people or the people chose to die rather than being displaced.
 The stories they told as a people were tied to particular features in the landscape or the deeds of their ancestors who are still part of life sensed but unseen.
 Those stories recorded the larger narrative of who they were as a people.
 Once removed from those features many of the stories could not survive.
-Many of these cultures are still struggling to survive.
+Many of these cultures are still struggling to survive or have faded into oblivion.

 What does that say about our culture?
 It seems to be less and less reflective of the uniqueness of each place.
 We seem to be trying to create a placeless culture based on the written word and images conveyed in our machines.
 The offshoot seems to be less and less connection to each other and our fellow living beings.
 We appear to be trying to create a new world which is not based in the real world.
 A world that does not have the evolutionary capacity to sustain itself.
 We seem to be trying to create a world that cannot be of this world.
 This is the apex of an arrogance based on a growing ignorance of the way the living Earth works.